common-nighthawk/where-are-you-going-where-have-you-been/README.md

 ### Setup
 Copy your location data to the top-level of this repository.
 You'll see a LocationHistory.json file already there.
-Replace your that location history with *your* location history.
+Replace that location history with *your* location history.

 To do that you'll need to
 uncompress the file Google provided and move over your data.